-Are you loving life in the Hoosier state, with its sugar cream pie and epic IU-Purdue rivalry, but being dragged down by your student loans?
-There could be help for you.
+Are you loving life in the Hoosier state, with its sugar cream pie and epic IU-Purdue rivalry, but all the while being dragged down by your student loans?
+There could be help available to you.

-The Institute for College Access and Success reported that 59 percent of Indiana students in the Class of 2016 graduated with student loan debt.
-And the average debt load was more than $29,000 — maybe not as much as some of the most expensive Northeastern states, but definitely above the national average.
+The Institute for College Access and Success reported that 57% of Indiana students in the Class of 2018 graduated with student loan debt.
+And the average debt load was more than $29,000 — in line with the national average.

-Luckily, its residents working in the fields of law or mental health could see a reprieve, and there are also possibilities for those in other occupations.
+Luckily, its residents working at least in the field of law could see a reprieve, while there are also possibilities for those in other occupations.
 Here’s how to get student loan forgiveness in Indiana.

-It’s true that not all Indiana residents will be eligible for student loan forgiveness from the state.
-However, if your line of work isn’t on this list, you might be able to turn to federal student loan forgiveness programs for help.
+It’s true that not all Indiana residents will be eligible for student loan forgiveness from the state, although if your line of work isn’t represented on this list, you might be able to turn to other student loan forgiveness programs for help.

 With that said, here’s what’s available from the state.